Azure/logicapps/articles/logic-apps-public-preview-known-issues.md

 * **Breakpoint debugging in Visual Studio Code**: Although you can add and use breakpoints inside the workflow.json file for a workflow, breakpoints are currently supported only for actions, not triggers.
 For more information, see [Create stateful and stateless workflows in Visual Studio Code](https://docs.microsoft.com/azure/logic-apps/create-stateful-stateless-workflows-visual-studio-code).

-* Users can still access connections using old keys even after revocation of existing keys.
-The fix will be available in all regions by 12/15.

 ## Issues not listed here?

 Open them [in this GitHub repo's issues section](https://github.com/Azure/logicapps/issues).